scottdraves/flam3/src/README.txt

 changelog:

+10/04/10 Small tweaks.
+Fuse iterations default to 15 but increase to 100 when using earlyclip. flux variation added.
+Release as 2.8 final.

 12/20/09 Highlight power now interpolates smoothly from old behavior
     (-1) to new behavior.  flam3-genome 'split' mode was broken, fixed (thanks Exper.)
 Die gracefully instead of segfault when very small estimator_curve values are specified.
 Version attribute added to flame tag.
 Number of iterations used to fuse attractor increased to
     100. Release as 2.8beta7.

 11/24/09 Potential speedup of 5% over prior versions.
 Many threading
     issues identified and resolved when using flam3 shared library as